bollwyvl/k3/README.md

 `rightHand` can be a number, or an array of variables (or multiples of variables).
 If a number, this value will be suggested to the solver, rather than constrained.

-If `name` is provided, and constraints previously created with that `name` will be removed before adding this constraint.
+If `name` is provided, any constraints previously created with that `name` will be removed before adding this constraint.

 ### `k3.ge([name], leftHand, rightHand)`